rails/rails/guides/source/contributing_to_ruby_on_rails.md

 the same way that you appreciate feedback on your patches.

 Note that only the Core and Committers teams are permitted to merge code changes.
-If someone gives feedback and "approves" your changes they may not have the ability or final say to merge your change.
+If someone gives feedback and "approves" your changes, they may not have the ability or final say to merge your change.

 ### Iterate as Necessary